Paper accepted at KBS

 The paper proposes an anonymization method that can publish finite microdata streams with high protection as well as high utility.
 Download here.

-I am a "Ramón y Cajal" senior researcher on data privacy at the Universitat Politècnica de Catalunya, Spain.
-My research attempts to leverage mature concepts and techniques amply utilized in information theory, convex optimization and stochastic estimation, to tackle the increasingly controversial problem of privacy in modern information systems from a perspective that is mathematically systematic and adheres to the principles of engineering optimization.
+I am a "Ramón y Cajal" senior researcher at the Universitat Politècnica de Catalunya, Spain.
+My research attempts to leverage mature concepts and techniques amply utilized in information theory, convex optimization and stochastic estimation, to tackle the increasingly controversial problem of data security and transparency in modern information systems from a perspective that is mathematically systematic and adheres to the principles of engineering optimization.

 Tobar Nicolau, A., Parra-Arnau, J., Forné, J., Torra, V.